 Check out our latest safety story, a video about a man-overboard incident in Western Australia.
 It could have been a lot worse if Mareterram Limited had not improved their safety systems.

-To be able to work on a commercial fishing vessel, there are standards of professional competency you must achieve.
-You can work as a skipper, officer in charge of a navigational watch, engineer, or deck hand.
+To be able to work on an international commercial fishing vessel, there are standards of professional competency you must achieve.
+You can work as a skipper, watch officer (mate), engineer, or deck hand.

 Registration of your vessel